karimra/gnmic/docs/cmd/prompt.md

 Defaults to 10.

 #### suggest-all-flags
-The `--suggest-all-flags` makes `gnmic` prompt to suggest both global and local flags for a sub-command.
+The `--suggest-all-flags` makes `gnmic` prompt suggest both global and local flags for a sub-command.

-The default behavior (when this flag is not set) is to suggest global flags only on prompt start, and suggest only local flags for any typed sub-command.
+The default behavior (when this flag is not set) is to suggest __only__ local flags for any typed sub-command.

 #### suggestions-bg-color
 The `--suggestions-bg-color` flag sets the background color of the left part of the suggestion box.